Browse By State

 On-Site Holistic Services

-Holistic therapies are a critical piece of dual diagnosis treatments.
+Holistic therapies are a critical piece of substance abuse treatment.
 Not only can they reduce stress and help with cravings, but they can also provide positive, healthy coping mechanisms that can be used well after treatment is over.
 Holistics can bridge that gap between treatment and long-term recovery.
 Look for treatment centers that provide:

 - Art Therapy